bucardo/bucardo_org/Bucardo/bucardo.md

 #### Adding a database group

 Databases can be grouped together, so that one master can push to a group of slave databases rather than a single database.
 To create a new named group:

-    bucardo add dbgroup [db db]
+    bucardo add dbgroup name db1:source db2:source db3:target ...

-An optional list of databases to add to this group can be given.
+This adds one or more databases to the named dbgroup.
+If the dbgroup doesn't exist, it will be created.
+The database parameters should specify their roles, either "source" or "target".

 For example:

-    bucardo add dbgroup sales sales_slave1 sales_slave2
+    bucardo add dbgroup sales sales1:source sales2:target sales3:target

 #### Adding tables